dosoudil/maven-repository-builder/README.md

       -l LOGLEVEL
                             Set the level of log output.
 Can be set to debug, info, warning, error, or critical
-      -d ADDITION
+      -L LOGFILE
+                            Set the file in which the log output should be written -d ADDITION
                             Directory containing additional files for the repository.
                             Content of directory ADDITION will be copied to the repository.